massalabs/massa-docs/web3-dev/smart-contracts/getting-started.rst

     npm run deploy

+This command will use the node defined in the `JSON_RPC_URL_PUBLIC` variable of your `.env` file to deploy your smart contract.
 If everything goes as expected, this should produce the following output:

 .. code-block:: shell